lechemmy/SubCal/README.md

 ALLOWED_HOSTS=yourdomain.com docker-compose up -d
 ```

+#### Understanding Docker Networking

+When running SubCal in Docker, you might notice that the Docker container has a different IP address than your host machine (e.g., your Raspberry Pi).
+For example, if your Pi has an IP address of 192.168.35.7, the Docker container might have an IP address like 192.168.96.2.

+This is normal and by design:

+1. **Docker creates its own network**: Docker sets up a virtual network for containers that's separate from your host network.
+2. **Network isolation**: This provides security benefits by isolating container traffic from the host.
+3. **Port mapping**: The application is still accessible from your host IP address through the mapped port (8001).

+To access the application:
+- From the same machine: http://localhost:8001/
+- From other devices on your network: http://[YOUR_PI_IP]:8001/ (e.g., http://192.168.35.7:8001/)

+The Docker container's internal IP address (192.168.96.2) is only used for communication between containers and isn't directly accessible from outside the Docker network.

 ## Environment Configuration

 SubCal uses environment variables for configuration, which can be set in a `.env` file at the project root.
 This allows for different configurations between development and production environments.